Josiah-Findley/Python-Projects/README.md

 # PythonGames
 Download all files to test the games.

-Fully completed games include PYQTCalculator, PythonSpaceGame, and Snake
+Fully completed games include PYQTCalculator, PythonSpaceGame, and Snake.